ParallelEdits: Efficient Multi-object Image Editing: Related Works

-\myheading{Image Editing with Multiple Branches.} In the literature \citep{cao_2023_masactrl, hertz2022prompt}, image editing processes have been conducted by implementing a dual-branch approach.
+\myheading{Image Editing with Multiple Branches.} In the literature \cite{cao_2023_masactrl, hertz2022prompt}, image editing processes have been conducted by implementing a dual-branch approach.
 This methodology involves segregating source and target branches throughout the editing process.
-Specifically, the source branch is reverted to the original image, while the trajectory of the target branch is iteratively adjusted.
-Calibration of the target branch is achieved at each time-step by computing the distance from the source branch.
+Specifically, the source branch is reverted to $z_0$, while the trajectory of the target branch is iteratively adjusted.
+By computing the distance from the source branch, the calibration of the target branch occurs at each time-step.
 Our observation underscores the disparity between the effectiveness of a dual branch in enhancing the editing process and its failure in multi-aspect editing.
 A singular target branch proves inadequate in calibrating fully from the source branch, leading to imperfect incorporation of all aspects into the image.
 Hence, our primary proposition advocates for multi-aspect editing by utilizing multiple target branches.
 Each target branch's trajectory is meticulously calibrated, with simpler concepts addressed in the initial branches and more complex aspects deferred to subsequent ones.
 In the following section, we will delve deeper into this concept.